manassaloi/manassaloi.github.io/_posts/2020-03-08-on-twitter-fleets.markdown

 - People on Twitter think of their timeline as ephemeral.
 They tweet, like, and retweet a lot.
 And timeline is chronological for most.
 Ephemerality through fleets might not be a strong buy.

 - Will fleets get users to post more?
 I am not sure.
-If it is about engagement of new users, then explaining value proposition of the Twitter product is much more important than shoving another feature down their throats.
+If it is about engaging new users, then explaining value proposition of the Twitter product is much more important than shoving another feature down their throats.

 - Fleets mostly feels like something they are doing as pressure from Activist investors is rising for their failure to innovate on their product.